Public, private, and nonprofit organizations partner with our students to address real‑world challenges.

 This is a competitive recruitment process.
 Our faculty select projects based on several criteria including student interest; clearly stated problem, challenge, or opportunity; and clearly defined deliverables.

-- Mid-January 2026: Initial meeting with organization and student team members
+- September: Initial meeting with organization and student team members

-- May 2026: Final presentation to organization and promotion of reports to policymakers and public
+- December 2026-January 2027: Final presentation to organization and promotion of reports to policymakers and public

 Stories about partnerships